 This course will provide a survey of the uses of instructional technology as a way to support optimum teaching for learning in twenty-first century classrooms.
 Using the International Society of Technology in Education Standards (ISTE) as a foundation, students will be introduced to current technology that will both inspire student learning and creativity with an eye focused on supporting best practices.
 Students will design, develop, and evaluate authentic learning experiences and assessments incorporating contemporary tools and resources to maximize content learning in the K-12 classroom.

-Prerequisite(s): EDUC-100, ENGL-100; or Advanced Certificate in Education Acceptance
+Prerequisite(s): EDUC-100, ENGL-100 or ENGL-101; or Advanced Certificate in Education Program Acceptance Corequisite(s): none